-3.2.
-Identification Approach
+3.2 Identification Approach

-The ratio values of slope and kurtosis of energy block can be obtained for both LOS and NLOS scenarios using sample channel realizations from both scenarios.
-Here, we used sample channel realizations of IEEE 802.15.3c standard channel models in order to obtain the values of slope and kurtosis of energy slope for both LOS and NLOS.
-In order to examine the characteristics of ratio of kurtosis and maximum slope, CM1.1 (residential LOS) and CM2.1 (residential NLOS) channel models from IEEE 802.15.3c standard are employed.
-For each SNR value, 1000 channel realizations are generated and sampled at $f_c = 1 \cdot e^{10}$ Hz.
-The other system parameters are $T_f = 200ns$, $T_c = 1ns$, Tb is from 1 ns to 4 ns and N = 1.
-Each realization has a TOA uniformly distributed within $(0 - T_c)$.
-Here SNR ranges from 0dB to 7dB, 1000 channel realizations are generated for each SNR.
-CM1.1 and CM2.1 from IEEE 802.15.3c standard are employed.
+The ratio values of slope and kurtosis of the energy block can be obtained for both LOS and NLOS scenarios using sample channel realizations from both scenarios.
+Here, we used sample channel realizations of the IEEE 802.15.3c standard channel models in order to obtain the values of the slope of the energy slope for both LOS and NLOS.

+In order to examine the characteristics of the ratio of kurtosis and minimum slope, the CM1.1 (residential LOS) and CM2.1 (residential NLOS) channel models from the IEEE802.15.3c standard are employed.
+For each SNR value, 1000 channel realizations are generated and sampled at $f_c = 1 \cdot e^{10} Hz$.
+The other system parameters are $T_f = 200ns$, $T_c = 1ns$, the value of Tb is from 1 ns to 4 ns and N=1.
+Each realization has a TOA uniformly distributed within $(0-T_f)$.

+Here the SNR ranges from 0 dB to 7 dB, 1000 channel realizations are generated for each SNR.
+The CM1.1 (residential LOS) and CM2.1 (residential NLOS) channel models from the IEEE802.15.3c standard are employed.
 Here are 81000 samples which are got for each channel model.
-The relationship between ratio values and SNR are shown in Figures 3-6.
+The relationship between Minimum Slope and SNR are shown in Figures 3-6.